Doha Classification | Adductor-Related Most Common | Multidisciplinary Management

 Athletic groin pain (also termed athletic pubalgia or sports hernia) describes chronic groin pain in athletes that interferes with sport participation.
 The term "sports hernia" is a misnomer - most cases do not have a true hernia but rather musculotendinous injury or pubic symphysis pathology.

-Key epidemiological features:
+Key epidemiological features (prospective surveillance):

-- Mechanism: Kicking, rapid acceleration/deceleration, change of direction
+- Mechanism: kicking, rapid acceleration/deceleration, change of direction

 Athletic groin pain represents chronic repetitive microtrauma in athletes performing high-intensity kicking and cutting movements.
 The pubic symphysis and adductor insertion are subjected to repeated eccentric loads during deceleration and change of direction.
 Unlike acute adductor strains, this is a chronic overuse syndrome.